cloud-native-toolkit/toolkit-charts/README.md

-# Catalyst charts
+# Toolkit charts

-A collection of helm charts used by the catalyst artifacts
+A collection of helm charts used by and/or provided for the Garage Cloud Native Toolkit artifacts